 Ghost Hunt vs. Ghost Investigation

-A ghost investigation is very similar to a ghost hunt, other than the fact that the individual or group investigating are at a place known to be haunted, such as Waverly Hills Sanatorium.
-The main goal is to either prove or disprove a haunting based on evidence, and sometimes even assist the spirits to move on.
+A ghost investigation is very similar, except the individual or group investigating are at a place with a reputation of paranormal activity, such as the Waverly Hills Sanatorium.
+The goal here to prove or disprove a haunting based on evidence and/or assist spirits in moving on.

 The Possible Encounters: Types of Ghosts